-This mode is identical to the 1 data bit (narrow) mode defined for SD Memory in section 3.6.1 of the SD Physical Specification.
+This mode is identical to the 1 data bit (narrow) mode defined for SD Memory in Section 3.6.1 of the Physical Layer Specification.
 In this mode, data is transferred on the DAT[0] pin only.
-In this mode pin 8, which is undefined for memory, is used as the interrupt pin.
-All other pins and signaling protocols are identical to the SD Memory specification.
+In this mode pin 8, which is undefined for memory, is used as the interrupt pin and pin 9, which is undefined for memory, is used as the read wait pin.
+All other pins and signaling protocols are identical to the Physical Layer Specification.